 - Scientific Research and Development currently use 1,080 people

 - Navigational Measuring, Electro-mechanical, and Control Instruments Manufacturing uses 1,040 workers

-- Semiconductor and Other Electronic Components Manufacturing currently employees 950 workers
+- Semiconductor and Other Electronic Components Manufacturing currently employs 950 workers

 - Commercial and Service Industry Machinery Manufacturing uses 350 workers

-- Engine, Turbine, and Power Transmission Equipment Manufacturing currently employees 280 people
+- Engine, Turbine, and Power Transmission Equipment Manufacturing currently employs 280 people

 - Communications Equipment Manufacturing uses 140 workers.